Enroll Free

 GRE Calculator Features and Limitations

-The GRE calculator provided during the exam is quite basic- similar to a simple calculator app you might find on your phone.
-However, it doesn’t function exactly like a basic calculator, which makes it essential to understand how the GRE on-screen calculator works before test day.
+The ‘On screen’ calculator provided on the GRE is quite basic- similar to a simple calculator app you might find on your mobile phone.
+However, its functions extend beyond a basic calculator, making it essential to understand how the GRE ‘on-screen’ calculator works before test day.

 Key Features

-- Input Methods: You can enter numbers using either your keyboard or mouse.
-Using the keyboard is usually faster and more accurate, but you should practice both to see what works best.
+1. Input Methods: You can enter numbers using either your keyboard or mouse.
+Using the keyboard is usually faster and more accurate, but it’s best to practice on both to determine what works best for you.

-- Order of operations: The calculator correctly follows the PEMDAS rule.
+2. Order of operations: The calculator follows the PEMDAS rule.
 For example, entering 2+3*4 will return 14 instead of 20, unlike some basic calculators, which process strictly left to right.

-- Memory function (M+): Pressing M+ repeatedly adds the current display value to the memory rather than replacing it.
-For example, if 40 is stored and 9 is on display, pressing M+ will store 49, not override it.
+3. Memory function (M+): Pressing M+ repeatedly adds the current display value to the memory rather than replacing it.
+For example, if 40 is stored in memory and 9 is on display, pressing M+ will store 49 in memory, and not override it.

 Limitations